Last Updated onApprox. reading time: 15 minutes

 In this article I have used and referred to the “Coltrane Tone circle”.
 I would suggest you read the Roel’s World article “John Coltrane’s Tone Circle” (if you haven’t done so already) for more information about the “Coltrane Cirle”.

 MORE COLTRANE COMPOSITIONS?

-Dear visitor ...
-If you have are aware of / come across other compositions of Coltrane with interesting geometric 'properties', then please do feel free to contact me, so I can add your findings to this article (with a reference of course).
+Dear visitor … If you have are aware of / come across other compositions of Coltrane with interesting geometric ‘properties’ and/or other hidden features and references, then please do feel free to contact me, so I can add your findings to this article (with a reference of course).